BADragons/case-study-1-jmckay-student/README.md

 # WD-CaseStudy

 I will be trying to make it a commercial website.
   I will be using this website for my art business that I’m trying to create.
-Hopefully it will allow people to commission or request art in different sizes of paper (normal, sketchbook, poster, and anywhere in between).
+Hopefully it will allow people to commission (request) art in different sizes of paper (letter (8.5x11), sketchbook, poster (24x36), and anywhere in between).
 I want to try and get people art they want at a fairly reasonable price.
 My goals for this website are:
   Advertise myself and my art to hopefuly get people knowing about me.
   Get people half-decent art that they want cheaply.